Eschborn Airfield: German use during World War II

 Eschborn Airfield was built by the Luftwaffe about 1942 to provide air defense of the Frankfurt am Main area from Allied bomber attacks.
 A 1600 m concrete runway, aligned 12/30 was laid down, along with taxiways, dispersal aircraft hardstands, a support area and other buildings.

 Jagdgeschwader 106 (JG 106), a Focke-Wulf Fw 190A day interceptor fighter unit was assigned to the airfield in March 1943.
 In August 1943, JG 106 was moved to Mannheim and replaced by JG 27, a Messerschmitt Bf 109G unit that was being withdrawn from North Africa.
 JG 27 was based at Eschborn until September 1944.
 Other Luftwaffe day interceptor units assigned to Eschborn were JG 53 (March–May 1944); JG 301 (May–June 1944) and JG 2 (September 1944), flying mostly Bf 109Gs, or Fw 190As (JG 2).

 In response to the interceptor attacks on Eighth Air Force heavy bomber formations, Eschborn was attacked in 1944 by XIII Fighter Command P-51 Mustang escort fighters that would drop down on the airfield and perform fighter sweeps over targets of opportunity.
-As Allied ground forces moved east into Central France, the airfield came within range of Ninth Air Force air units, which attacked the airfield with B-26 Marauder medium bombers and P-47 Thunderbolts.
-These attacks would take place when Eighth Air Force heavy bombers (B-17s, B-24s) were within interception range of the Luftwaffe aircraft assigned to the base, with the attacks being timed to have the maximum effect possible to keep the interceptors pinned down and unable to attack the heavy bombers.
+As Allied ground forces moved east into Central France, the airfield came within range of Ninth Air Force air units, which attacked the airfield with Martin B-26 Marauder medium bombers and Republic P-47 Thunderbolts.
+These attacks would take place when Eighth Air Force heavy bombers (Boeing B-17 Flying Fortresses, Consolidated B-24 Liberators) were within interception range of the Luftwaffe aircraft assigned to the base, with the attacks being timed to have the maximum effect possible to keep the interceptors pinned down and unable to attack the heavy bombers.

 USAAF use

 United States Third Army units moved into the Frankfurt area during mid-March 1945, and ground forces captured Eschborn Airfield about 25 March.
 On 30 March, combat engineers from IX Engineer command 832d and 825th Engineering Aviation Battalions arrived to make the airfield operational for aircraft of the United States Army Air Forces (USAAF).
 A Pierced Steel Planking runway was laid down over the damaged concrete runway and enough repairs were made to make the airfield operational by early April.
 The airfield was designated as Advanced Landing Ground "Y-74 Frankfurt/Eschborn" and immediately put to use as a transport resupply and casualty (S&E) evacuation airfield.
-C-47 Skytrain transports used the airfield frequently.
+Douglas C-47 Skytrain transports used the airfield frequently.

-On 7 April, Ninth Air Force P-47 Thunderbolts arrived at Eschborn.
+On 7 April, Ninth Air Force Republic P-47 Thunderbolts arrived at Eschborn.
 The 371st Fighter Group and the 367th Fighter Group flew combat missions with Thunderbolts until the end of the war in May.
 The 367th remained at the airfield until mid-July 1945 when the USAAF turned the Eschborn airfield and base over to Army ground forces, which used the facility as an occupation garrison.